JHU-PL-Lab/www-fpse/assignments/project.md

 * You must use the standard course libraries -- `Core`, `Lwt`, `OUnit2` etc -- as your basis, plus any other libraries you find useful.
 * Project groups can be from 2-4 people.
 * OCaml excels for non-trivial algorithms, and you will be **required** to make a non-trivial algorithm(s) a key feature of your app.
 If you are just doing some simple webpage front-end with a database back-end (shopping cart, To Do list, etc) OCaml can work but doesn't have any real advantage.
 Non-trivial algorithms can either be that the algorithm itself is complex, or that things need to be composed/combined in ways that higher-order functions can really help.
-* You need to make a general library as part of your project, to get more experience with modules and functors in OCaml.
+* You are also **required** need to make a general library as part of your project, to get more experience with modules and functors in OCaml.
 You can/should do this by making an abstraction of something more concrete or specific to your project such that it is more widely usable as a library.
 * A very rough idea of the scope of the project is around 1000-2000 lines of code per person.
 This will depend a lot on the particular application; we will not be making line count an explicit part of your grade.

 ### Project Topic Thrusts

 You will need to make a standalone application as in assignments 4 and 6.
 Here are are three high-level approaches to perhaps get the juices flowing.
-Also see the bottom of this page for some past projects.
+Also see the bottom of this page for some past projects: a sudoku solver, chess AI, complex-number mathematics with a rasterizer, ASCII image generator, etc.

 1. A command-line app with persistence.
     * The focus is on complex user interaction through the command line.